Hello! I’m Kes Otter Lieffe.

 Creating becomes ever harder to live from and as a result there are fewer working-class authors each year.

 I love my work.
 I want to continue to raise money for work that is literally part of a better world.
-I want to amplify marginalised voices with podcasts and workshops and create sustainable solidarity initiatives that meet people’s material needs.
+I want to amplify marginalised voices, run workshops and create sustainable solidarity initiatives that meet people’s material needs.
 And I want to keep writing!